Priyasmdgl/Katalon-studio/README.md

-contains notes and some test cases developed in katalon
+Contains notes and some test case reports developed in katalon